 - Throw out the rule books.
 Policy and procedure manuals as thick as the Manhattan yellow pages cause more problems than they solve.
 Employees learn to become Philadelphia lawyers, obsessed with trying to beat the rules.
 Instead, provide managers with general guidelines and give them the freedom and flexibility to treat people as responsible adults.

 - Use your company’s performance appraisal system to your advantage.
 Rate employees on "teamwork."
 With this system, employees can be rated poorly if they constantly tattle on coworkers.

 - Make it clear that gossip will not be tolerated.
 Recognizing how destructive this dynamic can be, one of my clients actually incorporated this rule into its official corporate values.
 Employees know they are held accountable for adherence to this organizational value.

 - Be a role model.
 If managers avoid tattling and gossiping about employees (even among fellow managers), employees at all levels of the organization will mirror their behavior.

 Employees should be discouraged from reporting company rule violations committed by other employees.
 That's the job of management.
 Tactfully and diplomatically tell the busybodies to mind their own business.

 Gossip in the office can create friction between your employees.
+Take that attention and focus it on yourself.
+Take our course on Extraordinary Productivity: The 5 Choices The Drive Success.
 Learn how to create and keep positive relationships with all of your workers with this AMA webinar.